 However, there is something in Nok-Out called a “surfactant” (you could think of it as a kind of soap) that allows water and oil (gasoline is petroleum oil) to attract, which makes it possible for Nok-Out to eliminate this powerful odor.

 Air it out

-Next, if she has by chance previously treated this area with vinegar, she needs to re-treat with a mixture of baking soda and water to neutralize the acidic nature of vinegar—very, very important!
+Next, if she has by chance previously treated this area with vinegar, she needs to re-treat it with a mixture of baking soda and water to neutralize the acidic nature of vinegar—very, very important!